 |Food and Wine Law (6 CP)||Enology (6 CP)|

 |Chemistry and Wine Chemistry (6 CP)|

-Teaching and Examination periods are decided on by the University Senate.
+Teaching and examination periods are determined by the University's Academic Senate.

-The Examinations Office then determines the dates to be set for the exams and other degree-related deadlines; these can be found in the information regarding your degree program.
+The Examinations Office then sets the dates for examinations and other degree-related deadlines; these can be found in the information on your degree program.